metamn/react/content/blog/on-design-systems-3/index.md

 Until recent years, creating &mdash; designing and developing &mdash; consistent user interfaces were a herculean task.

-With [design systems thinking](http://metamn.io/react/on-design-systems-2/) &mdash; by introducing a novel design process &mdash; now it is possible to _design_ consistently.
+With [design systems thinking](http://metamn.io/react/on-design-systems-2/) &mdash; by introducing a novel design process &mdash; now consitent _design_ is possible.

 The question is still open for the implementation part.
-Can consistently-designed UIs be implemented in the same consistent way, preserving the original consistency, while coding?
+Is consistent implementation possible?

-The design / development separation exists because current UX/UI design tools and processes, even following the design systems paradigm, produce visual deliverables, which later must be translated to code &mdash; implemented on target platforms, in a specific context.
+The design / development separation exists because current UX/UI design tools and processes, even following the design systems paradigm, produce visual deliverables.
+Artifacts requiring translation to computing platforms via code.

-This article examines implementation in the web context.
+This article examines the web context.
 How to develop consistent UIs with web technologies?
-How to implement a consistently designed UI on the web platform?

 ## The web context

-The web platform &mdash; we all know very well &mdash; is the browser.
+The web platform &mdash; we all know well &mdash; is the browser.

 By using technologies like HTML, CSS, and Javascript &mdash; it manages to display interactive information across different devices and operating systems.